This often includes support for videos, text, PDF, Downloadables, audio files, quizzes, live workshops, and progress reports.

-- Students can track their course activity.
+- Students can track their course activities.

 - Imports content created in Articulate Storyline or Adobe Captivate without worrying about Tin Can API or SCORM

-- Supports all media such as videos, Articulate & Adobe Captivate files, images, audio, Google Docs and more.
+- Supports all media such as videos, Articulate & Adobe Captivate files, images, audio, Google Docs, and more.

 - Can limit your student’s time in courses which is great for cohorts.